cure53/DOMPurify/README.md

 ## What does it do?

 DOMPurify sanitizes HTML and prevents XSS attacks.
-You can feed DOMPurify with string full of dirty HTML and it will return a string (or, on Chrome 77 and newer a `TrustedHTML` object) with clean HTML.
+You can feed DOMPurify with string full of dirty HTML and it will return a string (unless configured otherwise) with clean HTML.
 DOMPurify will strip out everything that contains dangerous HTML and thereby prevent XSS attacks and other nastiness.
 It's also damn bloody fast.
 We use the technologies the browser provides and turn them into an XSS filter.
 The faster your browser, the faster DOMPurify will be.

 ## How do I use it?